gcr-solutions/recommender-system-solution/docs/experience/4_offline/_index.en.md

 ![Action-Icon-Yellow](/images/action-icon-gray.png)

 This means the step function behind is triggered.

+{{% notice info %}}
+This will take about 30 minutes to prepare
+{{% /notice %}}

-Wait for about 5 minutes and this icon will become green again:
+When the training finishes this icon will become purple again:

 ![Action-Icon-Green](/images/action-icon-green.png)